|

 - The Coronation of Louis VIII in Grandes Chroniques de France (BNF Fr.
 6465, fol.
 247), 1455-1460

-- Ajax and Ulysses with Agamemnon, The Troy Book (British Library Royal 18 D. II, fol.
+- Ajax complaining to Agamemnon, The Troy Book (British Library Royal 18 D II, fol.
 128), c.
 1455-1462

 - One scene and another scene from the Legend of St. Ursula, c.
 1455-1460